By Margarita Milenova, PhD, Program Quality Specialist

 How do I share assessment information with families?

 Building strong relationships with families prior to sharing assessment findings is the foundation for having deep conversations about children’s strengths and areas of growth.
-Of course, COVID-19 presents logistical challenges to building these relationships.
-The next post in this series will address the unique challenges of authentic assessment during the COVID-19 pandemic.
+As mentioned above, parents are also a resource for educators to gather information about a child’s skills and knowledge.